-One of the projects included in the PWSA Study and Adaptive Management Implementation Plan (AMIP) is the Integrated Watershed Management (IWM) demonstration project in the Saw

-Mill Run sewershed.
+One of the projects included in the PWSA Study and Adaptive Management Implementation Plan (AMIP) is the Integrated Watershed Management (IWM) demonstration project in the Saw Mill Run sewershed.
 There, PWSA is looking to find the optimal mix of gray and green infrastructure to control combined sewer overflows as part of a larger pollution control strategy aimed at meeting broader water quality standards.
 PWSA has proposed a three-stage process to guide the implementation and assessment of initial GSI and IWM activities.
-Each stage is accompanied by a decision point for which PWSA will assess progress and determine the most appropriate means for compliance with the COA to include IWM and GSI or continue with the baseline approach as is.
+Each stage is accompanied by a decision point for which PWSA will assess progress and determine the most appropriate means for compliance with the Consent Order and Agreement to include IWM and GSI or continue with the baseline approach as is.
+The three decision points are to be spread out over a 4-year period and if the requirements of each point are not met, PWSA will revert back to the baseline approach.

-Figure 10-41: ALCOSAN and PWSA Partnered for GSI projects in Pittsburgh's Schenley Park
+Figure 4-6: ALCOSAN and PWSA Partnered for GSI projects in Pittsburgh's Schenley Park